IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Introduction

 To this end, we propose \textbf{\bench}, a benchmark for evaluating core \underline{\textbf{I}}ntent identification in \underline{\textbf{P}}ersonalized \underline{\textbf{Q}}uestion \underline{\textbf{A}}nswering.
 Evaluating core intent identification capabilities requires datasets with user questions and their core intents, but collecting such data is challenging as users rarely state their core intents explicitly.
-Following prior work on \pqa~\cite{salemi2025lampqabenchmarkpersonalizedlongform}, we utilize dataset constructed from community question answering platforms where users provide not only questions but also detailed narratives explaining their underlying motivations and intentions about the question, alongside selected answers demonstrating satisfaction.
+Following prior work on \pqa~\cite{salemi2025lampqabenchmarkpersonalizedlongform}, we utilize a dataset constructed from community question answering platforms where users provide not only questions but also detailed narratives explaining their underlying motivations and intentions about the question, alongside selected answers demonstrating satisfaction.
 These narratives and selected answers serve as source data from which core intents can be derived, enabling systematic collection with complete user posting histories.
 Construction proceeds through systematic filtering to ensure personalization requirements, followed by LLM-based intent annotation and rigorous quality control combining automated verification with human validation.
 To evaluate core intent identification performance, we design \eval, an evaluation framework using an LLM-based evaluator to compare system predictions against annotated core intents, with meta-evaluation demonstrating strong alignment with human judgment.

-The main contributions are summarized as follows: \begin{itemize} \item Introduction of the \textit{core intent} concept in personalized question answering with theoretical grounding in satisficing theory and observable user behavior. \item Construction of a comprehensive benchmark dataset consists of 47 domains verified with multi-stage quality control. \item Development of an evaluation framework for measuring core intent identification performance through automated metrics validated against human judgment. \item Extensive experimental evaluation demonstrating that core intent identification remains challenging even for state-of-the-art language models, with systematic analysis across multiple dimensions revealing current limitations and future research directions. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item Introduction of the concept of \textit{core intents} in \pqa, representing intents users prioritize when selecting answers, grounded in bounded rationality and observable user behavior. \item Construction of \bench, a benchmark comprising a dataset with rigorous quality control and an evaluation framework validated against human judgment. \item Experimental findings revealing that current language models struggle with core intent identification, failing to extract intent patterns from user histories with performance degrading as question complexity increases. \end{itemize}